rutia57/cs217b/assignment1/README.md

 ```

 ### Flask web server
-To start my Flask web server, `cd` into this directory (`cs217b/assignment1/`) and run the following command:
+To start my Flask web server, `cd` into this directory (`cs217b/assignment1/`) and if the RESTful API is still running, quit it by pressing CTRL+C (so that the port 5000 is not in use).
+Then, run the following command:
 ```bash
 $ python flask-webserver/NER.py
 ```